dmbarbour/wikilon/docs/AwelonLang.md

 There is no means for a child dictionary to reference its parent.
 Each child dictionary is entirely self-contained.
 This is a useful constraint for application security models, providing an structural restriction on dataflow when we model databases, documents, messages, or other application objects as dictionaries.
 However, it does result in a lot of logical replication between parent and child - for example, replicated definitions for natural numbers, arithmetic, texts, and list processing.
 Fortunately, structure sharing between parent and child is possible by deriving from common secure hashes.

-Ugly aesthetics like `42@dict` can be further ameliorated via localization.
+Ugly aesthetics like `42@dict` are further ameliorated via localization.
 Localization is a special optimization for evaluation with hierarchical dictionaries.
 Whenever `foo@bar` has the same meaning as `foo` within a given context, the runtime is free to replace the former with the latter.
-Localization can improve both performance (in context of stowage or memoization) and aesthetics.
+In addition to aesthetics, localization does improve performance in context of memoization, stowage, structure sharing.
 Further, it enables localization of associated metadata, for example we end up referencing `foo.doc` instead of `foo.doc@bar`.

 *Note:* Namespace qualifiers may be hierarchical, and are right associative.
 For example, `foo@bar@baz` means we use the meaning of `foo@bar` under dictionary `baz`.
 Direct use of hierarchical qualifiers is discouraged, but they may arise naturally during evaluation.